fnk0/NowInTheater/step2.md

 ###### Note: If you want your own Api Key [Click here](http://developer.rottentomatoes.com/member/register).
 I can not guarantee this key working past September 10th.

+## Adding some Assets:

+To speed up this tutorial I'm providing you with the assets used in the app.
+Simple download [this file](), unzip and paste inside res.
+Select override for all

 ### Defining our Styles:

 Open res/styles.xml and paste the following code: